Larch Hill: Shield

+Shields differ from county to county with different awards and structure.
+Each shield has a ranking system based on marks given throughout the weekend the top three people with the highest marks move onto the Phoenix competition, similar to the shield but a national rather than regional competition.

 Layout

 Camping fields

 Taylor's Field is named after John Taylor who was the first warden on the Hill from the late 1940s to mid-1950s.

 Potato Field is named for the ridges of long forgotten cultivation that are still visible, sometimes called "lazy beds".

 Melvin Field is so called to commemorate the Melvin trophy which was the national Scoutcraft competition of the association (now the Phoenix Patrol Challenge).
 This trophy was presented to the association during the CBSI pilgrimage to Rome during the Holy Year of 1934 by Sir Martin Melvin.
-The profits made from this journey are believed to have provided the capital that enabled the purchase of Larch Hill, under the then Chief Scout Prof. JB Whelehan.
+The profits made from this journey are believed to have provided the capital that enabled the purchase of Larch Hill, under the then Chief Scout, Prof. JB Whelehan.

 The Training Field was so called because it was the site of many of the early leader training (Wood Badge) courses.
 In the late 1950s and early 1960s an élite group of leaders formed a troop called the 1st Larch Hill (note the similarity with the 1st Gilwell Park) which wore a grey neckerchief and acted as a proto-National Training Team.
 Members included PJ Killackey (who went on to become National Director of Cubs/Macaomh, Camping and National Commissioner), Con Twomey, Seamus Durkan (later National Commissioner), Fr.
 Aengus OFM Cap and Patrick Bradley of the 37th Cork (who led the only troop ever to win 4 consecutive Melvin trophies).
 They conducted courses instructing leaders in the methods and aims of Catholic Scouting.
 The first Training Course took place on September 8, 1956.